SoftwareAG/c8y-docs/content/device-integration/mqtt-service-bundle/implementation.md

 layout: redirect
 ---

-This section lists the implementation details for MQTT Service.
+This section lists the implementation details for the MQTT Service.
 The MQTT Service implementation supports MQTT Version 3.1.1, support for 5.0 is planned.

 ### Connecting via MQTT {#connecting-via-mqtt}